jwannamaker/LearnOpenGL/README.md

 ---

-**Shaders (Excercise #2)** - Specify a horizontal offset via a uniform and move the triangle to the right side of the screen in the vertex shader using this offset value.
+2. Specify a horizontal offset via a uniform and move the triangle to the right side of the screen in the vertex shader using this offset value.

 [One triangle, horizontally offset by a uniform](https://github.com/user-attachments/assets/3d35aca5-3e9e-4d2f-ba25-d6114920c683)